 Conclusion

 Airline beard policies have a long history of supporting clean-shaven pilots.
 But today, many airlines do allow mustaches, small goatees, and well-groomed stubble.
-The evolution of policies shows airlines balancing safety, professional appearance, and changing social norms around facial hair.

 While full beards remain prohibited for oxygen mask reasons, it’s likely that pressure from pilots and society trends may lead to gradual relaxation of airline facial hair policies over time – as long as safety remains the top priority.